Reducing Owner Dependence

 5. Build a sellable brand

 Branding is key to the salability of your business.
 For instance, if your surname is in your company name, consider rebranding.
 Having your name part of the business name automatically incentives a customer to speak with the owner rather than someone else from the team.
 Be sure your business isn’t just known for who you are as a person, but rather for the product or service you provide.

 Start by reducing your working time.
 For many business owners, their life is their work.
 This includes days, nights, weekends, and vacations.
 Begin by choosing a select time you do not work.
 This includes not replying to employee calls and client questions unless of course there is an emergency.
 The best employees will get the picture and start taking ownership and begin making decisions independently.

 As a small business owner, it is important to have an exit plan for your company.
 This will allow you to transition your business smoothly when the time comes whether it is tomorrow, next year, or in ten years.
 Planning now will help ensure your business stays on track and achieves your goals.
 This plan will include goals that will ultimately increase the value of your company before a sale.
 Include your management team as they are key in successfully executing your exit strategy.

 Peak Business Valuation, a business appraiser in Utah, can help you understand the value of your company today so you can create a comprehensive exit strategy.
 Your exit strategy should be tailored to your specific needs and goals.
 Planning now will help you find the right buyer and ensure a successful transition.
 It will also help you reduce owner dependence and maximize the value when it is time to sell.

 Whether you are planning to sell now, or 5 to 10 years down the road, now is the time to ensure your business is not all about you.
 Peak Business Valuation is here to help business owners grow their company.
-Start by giving us a call to set up your free consultation.
+Start by scheduling your free consultation.